2017 Nissan Pathfinder Buyer's Guide

-From our full review of the 2015 Nissan Pathfinder: "If refinement and car-like handling are more important than off-road and towing ability, we think Nissan's 2015 Pathfinder crossover SUV should be at the top of your shopping list.
-Thanks to its unit body, the 7-passenger Pathfinder can accommodate a modern suspension that returns a stable, smooth ride and excellent road manners."
+From our full review of the 2017 Nissan Pathfinder: "If you want a 3-row SUV that focuses more on refinement and sedan-like handling, the 2017 Nissan Pathfinder deserves a spot at the top of your shopping list.
+Thanks to its unit body, the 7-passenger Pathfinder can accommodate a modern suspension that returns a smooth ride."

 Build and Price

-The 2017 Nissan Pathfinder starts around $30,000 and tops out at about $46,000.
+The 2017 Nissan Pathfinder starts at just under $31,000 and tops out at about $46,000.
 But those are sticker prices.
 Build and price your own Pathfinder to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 With such a range of styles and prices, there is a seemingly endless list of potential competitors for the 2017 Nissan Pathfinder.
 Don't make a move without taking a look at KBB's Midsize SUV Buyer's Guide.